 Conversations to have with your student, tools for estimating college costs and more.

 Whether you’re the parent of a high schooler or college freshman, you’re likely thinking about what’s next, because it seems like there’s always something to prepare for.
-This week’s post provides links to recent articles that can provide answers and relieve some of your stress.
+This post provides links to recent articles that can provide answers and relieve some of your stress.

 Talks to have with your student On the Empty House Full Mind blog, Sharon Greenthal discusses the seven conversations to have with your high school senior.
 Topics include sex and birth control, the importance of going to class and more.

 Another look at AP courses On the New York Times’ Motherlode blog, Jessica Lahey addresses the question of whether you should encourage your teenager to take AP courses.
 Though I’ve had issues with the content and structure of AP courses when my own children were in high school, the upside to earning college credit before stepping foot on campus is twofold: significant tuition savings and flexibility in college course selection.
-APs enable some kids to graduate college early, dual major or take a lighter load during an academically challenging semester.
+APs enable some students to graduate college early, dual major or take a lighter load during an academically challenging semester.

 Also from the New York Times, Daniel Grant writes about the challenges AP Studio Art students face to meet the requirements for college credit because grades are based on skill and not necessarily knowledge, as they are in other academic courses.

 College cost calculations Wondering how to figure out what a college’s tuition bill will really add up to for your child?
 Susannah Snider of U.S. News & World Report shares eight tools that can help.
-Getting a better handle on the price tag might be the incentive your family needs to save better or for your student to apply for those scholarships you’ve been telling her about.
+Getting a better handle on the price tag might be the incentive your family needs to save better or for your student to apply for those scholarships you’ve been talking about.

 If your daughter has a strong interest in joining a sorority, read this article by Risa C. Doherty for the New York Times on the financial impact of Greek life.